Prehistoric Orkney: The influence of Rome

 For a brief period Orkney emerged from prehistory and into protohistory.
 The Greek explorer Pytheas visited Britain sometime between 322 and 285 BC and may have circumnavigated the mainland.
 In his On the Ocean he refers to the most northerly point as Orcas, conceivably a reference to Orkney.

-Remarkably, the earliest written record of a formal connection between Rome and Scotland is the attendance of the "King of Orkney" who was one of eleven British kings who submitted to the Emperor Claudius at Colchester in AD 43 following the invasion of southern Britain three months earlier.
+Remarkably, the earliest written record of a formal connection between the Roman Empire and Scotland is the attendance of the "King of Orkney" who was one of eleven British kings who submitted to the Emperor Claudius at Colchester in AD 43 following the invasion of southern Britain three months earlier.
 The long distances and short period of time involved strongly suggest a prior connection between Rome and Orkney, although no evidence of this has been found and the contrast with later Caledonian resistance to Rome is striking.
 Pomponius Mela, the Roman geographer, recorded in his De Chorographia, written c.
 43 AD, that there were thirty Orkney islands.
 There is certainly evidence of an Orcadian connection with Rome prior to AD 60 from pottery found at the Broch of Gurness and 1st and 2nd century Roman coins have been found at Lingro broch.

 The Roman presence in Scotland was however little more than a series of relatively brief interludes of partial military occupation.
 As Roman influence waned in Scotland from 211 onwards, Orkney faded from history again and the Celtic Iron Age way of life continued, largely unchanged.